Intel 1GE and 10GE NICs

-If you're using e1000 chips (Intel 1GE, often integrated into motherboards) the driver defaults to 256 Rx and 256 Tx descriptors.
+If you're using e1000 chips (Intel 1GE, often integrated into motherboards; note that this does not apply to newer variants) the driver defaults to 256 Rx and 256 Tx descriptors.
 This is because early versions of the chipset only supported this.
 All recent versions have 4096, but the driver doesn't autodetect this.
 Increasing the number of descriptors can improve performance dramatically on some hosts.

 ethtool -i eth0